-Ductal carcinoma in situ (DCIS) — If cancers arise in the ducts of the breast (the tubes that carry milk to the nipple when a woman is breastfeeding) and do not grow outside of the ducts, the tumor is called ductal carcinoma in situ (abbreviated DCIS).
+Ductal carcinoma in situ (DCIS) — If cancers arise in the ducts of the breast (the tubes that carry milk to the nipple when a woman is breastfeeding) and do not grow outside of the ducts, the tumor is called ductal carcinoma in situ (DCIS).
 DCIS cancers do not spread beyond the breast tissue.
-However DCIS may develop into invasive cancers if not treated.
+However, DCIS may develop over time into invasive cancers if not treated.

-The best local treatment for DCIS will depend on the size of the area of disease, the grade of the disease, and overall health of the woman.
-Most women are treated with removal of the cancerous area (lumpectomy) followed by radiation therapy.
+The best treatment for DCIS will depend on the size of the area of disease relative to the size of the woman's breast, the grade of the disease, and the overall health of the woman.
+Most women are able to be treated with removal of the cancerous area (lumpectomy) followed by radiation therapy.
 Surgical removal of the cancerous area alone may be an option, particularly for older women with a very small area of low grade disease that is completely removed.
 Women with small areas of DCIS who are being treated with lumpectomy do not need their lymph nodes checked for spread of tumor.

-Women with extensive DCIS may need a mastectomy which may be done with or without reconstruction.
-A sentinel lymph node biopsy, a special technique to identify and remove only the most important lymph nodes in the armpit is usually recommended for women who are having a mastectomy for DCIS.
-Large areas of DCIS have an increased chance of being associated with hidden invasive cancer and if the lymph nodes are involved this will affect treatment decisions.
+Women with extensive DCIS may need a mastectomy, which may be done with or without reconstruction.
+A sentinel lymph node biopsy, a special technique to identify and remove only the most important lymph nodes in the armpit, is usually performed at the time of mastectomy for DCIS.
+Large areas of DCIS have an increased chance of being associated with hidden invasive cancer.
+If the lymph nodes are involved by this hidden invasive cancer, this will affect treatment decisions.
 It is not possible to perform sentinel node biopsy after a mastectomy.
-(See "Patient information: Surgical procedures for breast cancer — Mastectomy and breast conserving therapy (Beyond the Basics)".)
+(See "Patient education: Surgical procedures for breast cancer — Mastectomy and breast conserving therapy (Beyond the Basics)".)

-Chemotherapy is not necessary for women with DCIS but endocrine (also called hormonal therapy) treatment with tamoxifen may be recommended for prevention of recurrence if the DCIS tests positive for responsiveness to estrogen (estrogen receptor positive), particularly if they did not have a mastectomy.
-The tamoxifen reduces the chances that the cancer will come back in the treated breast and also decreases the chances of developing a new breast cancer in the other breast.
+Chemotherapy is not necessary for women with DCIS.
+Endocrine treatment (also called hormonal therapy) may be recommended for prevention of recurrence, particularly if the DCIS tests positive for responsiveness to estrogen (called "estrogen receptor positive" cancer) and the woman did not have a mastectomy.
+The drug most often used for endocrine treatment is tamoxifen.
+Another drug, anastrozole, may also be effective in postmenopausal women treated for DCIS, particularly those who are less than 60 years old.
+Endocrine treatment reduces the chances that the cancer will come back in the treated breast; it also decreases the chances of developing a new breast cancer in the other breast.

-Lobular carcinoma in situ (LCIS) — If abnormal cells arise in the lobules of the breast (where breast milk is made), and they do not extend outside of the breast lobule, this are referred to as lobular carcinoma in situ (LCIS).
+Lobular carcinoma in situ (LCIS) — If abnormal cells arise in the lobules of the breast (where breast milk is made), and they do not extend outside of the breast lobules, this is referred to as lobular carcinoma in situ (LCIS).
 LCIS is not considered a true cancer but instead is considered a risk factor for developing cancer in the future in either breast.
-Women with LCIS should see a high risk specialist and discuss risk reduction strategies, such as medication to reduce the risk of breast cancer.
-In some cases preventive mastectomies are considered for women with a strong family history of breast cancer, who are diagnosed with LCIS.
-Women with LCIS should have yearly mammograms and report any changes in their breasts to their physicians.
-(See "Patient information: Factors that modify breast cancer risk in women (Beyond the Basics)" and "Patient information: Medications for the prevention of breast cancer (Beyond the Basics)".)
+Women with LCIS should see a high risk specialist and discuss risk reduction strategies, such as tamoxifen, raloxifene (a similar drug), or anastrozole, to reduce the risk of breast cancer in both breasts.
+In some cases, preventive mastectomies are considered for women with a strong family history of breast cancer who are diagnosed with LCIS.
+Women with LCIS should have regular breast cancer screening and report any changes in their breasts to their physicians.
+(See "Patient education: Factors that modify breast cancer risk in women (Beyond the Basics)" and "Patient education: Medications for the prevention of breast cancer (Beyond the Basics)".)

-Invasive breast cancer — The majority of breast cancers are referred to as invasive breast cancers because they have grown or "invaded" beyond the ducts or lobules of the breast into the surrounding tissue (figure 1).
-Several varieties of invasive breast cancers are possible (eg, ductal, lobular, medullary, tubular, metaplastic).
+Invasive breast cancer — The majority of breast cancers are referred to as invasive breast cancers because they have grown or "invaded" beyond the ducts or lobules of the breast into the surrounding breast tissue (figure 1).
+Several varieties of invasive breast cancers are possible.
 In general, they are all treated similarly.

-Features of a breast cancer that influence the choice of treatment — At the time breast cancer is diagnosed and/or treated, the cancer should be studied for the presence of two types of proteins; hormone receptors (estrogen and progesterone receptors) and HER2.
+Features of a breast cancer that influence the choice of treatment — At the time breast cancer is diagnosed and/or treated, the cancer should be studied for the presence of two types of proteins: hormone receptors (estrogen and progesterone receptors) and HER2 (for invasive cancers).
 These proteins are important for selecting medical treatment.
 These tests are performed by the pathologist, the doctor responsible for examining the breast cancer tissue under the microscope and making the diagnosis.
 The pathologist will also grade the cancer.
-Grade is assigned to the tumor cells based on how aggressive the individual cancer cells look under the microscope.

 Hormone receptors — More than one-half of breast cancers require the female hormone estrogen to grow, while other breast cancers are able to grow without estrogen.
 Estrogen-dependent breast cancer cells produce proteins called hormone receptors, which can be estrogen receptors (ER), progesterone receptors (PR), or both.